sony/nmos-cpp/Documents/Authorization.md

 ## Authorization Server Metadata

-Clients, such as NMOS Broadcast Controller, Registry and Node locate the Authorization API endpoints via the DNS-SD Authorization Server discovery.
-The Authorization Server has a well-known endpoint for returning the server metadata.
-Details are shown in the client registration sequence diagram.
+Authorization Server clients, such as Broadcast Controllers, Registry and Nodes, locate the Authorization API endpoints via DNS-SD.
+The Authorization Server has a well-known endpoint for returning this server metadata.
+Details are shown in the client registration sequence diagram below.

 ## Client Registration